bird icon for twitter bird icon for twitter

 Dear Nathan:

 Bureaucrats need to butt out of the drug business.
-There are not two sides to this issue: Outlawing substances has censored science in America and militarized police forces and led to the election of Donald Trump, who never would have won in 2016 without the jailing of millions of his opponents via drug laws designed to do just that.
+There are not two sides to this issue: Outlawing substances has censored science in America and militarized police forces and led to the election of Donald Trump, who never would have won in 2016 without the jailing of millions of his opponents via drug laws designed to do just that1.

-The DEA thrives on drug misuse like all the other anti-drug organizations in the government. they only get paid if there is a drug problem.
+The DEA thrives on drug misuse like all the other anti-drug organizations in the government.
+They only get paid if there is a drug problem2.
 NIDA, for its part, only prints articles about abuse and misuse.
-They ignore the fact that soma inspired the Vedic religion, that the Peruvian Indians used coca daily for millennia, and that Ben Franklin loved opium, etc. The Nixon White House worked with Hollywood to place anti-drug messages in primetime TV shows like "Hawaii Five-O" and "Room 222."
+They ignore the fact that Soma inspired the Vedic religion, that the Peruvian Indians used coca daily for millennia, and that Ben Franklin loved opium, etc. The Nixon White House worked with Hollywood to place anti-drug messages in primetime TV shows like "Hawaii Five-O" and "Room 222."
 The Clinton White House did the same thing in the '90s.
 Meanwhile, organizations like DARE and the mendacious Partnership for a Drug Free America indoctrinate grade schoolers in the drug-hating religion of Christian Science, giving them teddy bears if they will "just say no" to godsend substances of the sort that have inspired entire religions.

 Drug warriors think that they only need to find one negative report about a "drug" and it can be criminalized.
 This is childish.
 First, it assumes that impressionable juveniles are the only stakeholders in the legalization debate.
 To the contrary, MILLIONS if not BILLIONS go without godsend meds when you outlaw substances that improve mood and resilience.
 The Drug War is anti-scientific: it votes substances "up" or "down".
 When we outlaw drugs in order to protect young Johnny Whitebread (whom we refuse to educate about safe use), researchers are prevented from using the drug to find treatments for Alzheimer's and autism, etc. The fact is, all drugs have positive uses at some dose, in some circumstance, for some reason.
 Even cyanide has beneficial uses.
 But the anti-scientific Drug War forces scientists to pretend that demonized substances have no positive uses whatsoever.
 That's why there are so few academic papers about positive uses for drugs, despite obvious evidence thereof.
 NIDA will generally only fund papers that speak of abuse and misuse.
 This ideological prejudice is built into its very name: the National Institute on Drug Abuse.
 In a free and scientific country, the organization would be called the National Institute on Drug Use.